Scalar Weyl anomalies and the dynamics of the gravitational field: Conclusions: quantum versus classical gravity

+Moreover, it is well know that chiral anomalies contain gravitational corrections giving rise to mixed axial-gravitational anomalies \cite{Delbourgo}.
+These have been experimentally {\em observed} in transport effects involving Weyl semimetals \cite{Gooth}, where the low energy quasiparticles behave as fermions.
+Some obvious caveats are in order here.
+The condensed matter models that lead to this identification have a well specified range of validity (namely, the existence of quasiparticles).
+This is not in any sense a substitute to real quantum gravity setups.
+Recent work regarding similar transport effects due to conformal anomalies \cite{Chernodub,Arjona} points towards the possibility of experimental access to the trace anomaly, which is also expected to be modified by quantum dynamical gravitational effects.

+The contribution of the conformal anomaly to the mass of the hydrogen atom \cite{Sun} has also been computed.
+Unfortunately, the precision of the experimental results is not enough to check this effect for the time being.

-Unfortunately, we cannot conclude anything qualitatively new concerning the search of a consistent local Weyl invariant theory.
+Unfortunately, we cannot conclude anything qualitatively new concerning the search of a consistent local Weyl invariant theory including the gravitational field.
 Our analysis only supports the idea that if there were to exist such a quantum field theory, it would be a wondrous thing indeed.
-This being ultimately related with the difficulty of fullifilling the contraints from diffeomorphism invariance and those from local Weyl invariance \cite{conformalweyl}.
-In fact, if such a theory existed, it must be a finite one, with vanishing cosmological constant.
+This being ultimately related with the difficulty of fulfilling the constraints from diffeomorphism invariance and those from local Weyl invariance \cite{Conformalweyl}.
+In fact, such a theory must be a finite one, with vanishing cosmological constant.

 All we know is that there is a family of theories, the self-mirror ones in the Duff-Ferrara sense \cite {DuffFerrara} for which the total Weyl anomaly cancels to one loop\footnote{Although the concept of conformal anomaly here is somewhat {\em lato sensu}, in that it refers to the trace of the energy momentum tensor, even if the corresponding classical theory is non-conformal.}.
-Moreover, given the absence of a non-renormalization theorem of the Adler-Bardeen type for the Weyl anomaly \cite{Drummond}, it is not yet known whether or not this property can be mantained to higher loops.
+Moreover, given the absence of a non-renormalization theorem of the Adler-Bardeen type for the Weyl anomaly \cite{Drummond}, it is not yet known whether or not this property can still hold to higher loops.
 It is clear that there is a lot of work ahead.